isomerpages/nparks-gardening/_cib20/CIB20.md

 </header>
 <img src="/images/CIB20/KTW_1027.jpg"><br>
 <section>
 <p>This year marks the 20th anniversary of the <a href="/get-involved/community-gardens/">Community in Bloom (CIB) programme</a>.
 As part of the celebrations, the community can look forward to a host of activities at community gardens islandwide throughout the year with the new <a href="/grow-and-share-initiative/">'Grow and Share' initiative</a>.
-The celebrations will culminate at <a href="/hortfest-2025/">HortFest 2025</a> in August 2025, where public can find out more about the stories behind these gardens and how CIB volunteers have played a part in promoting community stewardship through their love for gardening over the last two decades. </p>
+The celebrations will culminate at <a href="/hortfest-2025/">HortFest 2025</a> in August 2025, where members of public can find out more about the stories behind these gardens and how CIB volunteers have played a part in promoting community stewardship through their love for gardening over the last two decades. </p>

 <p>In celebration of: <img style="width:70px; vertical-align:middle; display: inline; margin-left:8px" src="/images/CIB20/sg60_logo.png"></p><br>
 <a class="button-primary" href="/grow-and-share-initiative/">Be a part of Grow and Share!</a></section>